MrUbi1/paskal/README.md

 If you’re still unsure if the package is right for you, take a look at the “Intro to paskal” vignette.
 There you’ll find three use cases that demonstrate the full scope of this library.

+Much of the formulas that make up the functions of the package are based on those included in Scheaffer, R. et al. 2007.
+Elementos de muestreo.
+6ª edición.
+Madrid: International Thomson Editores Spain Paraninfo.